 Lists of voters whose registration have been cancelled under this program are available for public inspection and copying.
 The general registrar must post the list at the courthouse, or have it published in a newspaper of general circulation, in the general registrar's community.
 The general registrar must provide a certified copy of the list to the chairman of each political party in the locality.
-An electoral board may approve accepting a registrar's electronic read email receipt as equivalent to a certificate of mailing to the party chair required by Virginia law.14
+An electoral board may approve accepting a registrar's electronic read email receipt as equivalent to a certificate of mailing to the party chair required by Virginia law.

-12 52 USC §20507(a)(4)(B).
+52 USC §20507(a)(4)(B).

-13See the Code of Virginia §24.2-428.
+See the Code of Virginia §24.2-428.
+See the Code of Virginia §24.2-428.